What is risk assessment?

 The definition of an adult at risk requires an assessment to be made about the risk of harm to the person at the outset.
 Risk is the possibility of beneficial and harmful outcomes and the likelihood of their occurrence in a stated timescale.

-Risk assessment means making judgements about:
+Risk assessment means making analysis about:

-• The individual’s capabilities and coping mechanisms (social, material and personal)
+• The individual’s capabilities and coping mechanisms (social, material and personal).

-• The gains for the individual’s physical, psychological and emotional wellbeing
+• The gains for the individual’s physical, psychological and emotional wellbeing.

-• Possible disadvantages and harms
+• Possible disadvantages and harms.

-• The values placed on the outcomes
+• The values placed on the outcomes.

-• The consequences for the individual of not going ahead with the activity
+• The consequences for the individual of not going ahead with the activity.

-• The presence and impact of coercive control, disguised compliance or undue pressure
+• The presence and impact of coercive control, disguised compliance or undue pressure.

 Undue Pressure